 Were you harmed in a personal injury accident in DuPage County in Illinois?
 If so, you could have a case for compensation against the at-fault party for your medical bills, pain and suffering, lost wages, and much more.

-The Law Offices of Mathys & Schneid can help.
+Mathys & Schneid Personal Injury Lawyers can help.
 We’re some of the most experienced DuPage County personal injury lawyers in the area; our attorneys have more than 74 years of combined experience practicing law.
 In addition, our personal injury law firm has collected over $150 million for our clients since we were founded in 2005.

-Why Should I Hire the Law Offices of Mathys & Schneid To Handle My Personal Injury Case?
+Why Should I Hire Mathys & Schneid Personal Injury Lawyers To Handle My Personal Injury Case?

 There’s probably a lot on your plate after suffering a personal injury.
 An insurance adjuster might be asking you a laundry list of questions, and you might not be sure of the best way to answer them.
 If you’ve had to miss work due to the accident, you may be in a tough financial position, especially if you have medical bills to contend with.
 This is enough to handle on its own, not to mention your pain and suffering.

 You deserve the ability to focus on recovering from your injuries instead of worrying about how you will be made whole again.
-That’s where the Law Offices of Mathys & Schneid comes in.
-Our DuPage county personal injury attorneys will fight for your rights and interests, handling all aspects of your pursuit of compensation while you rest and heal.
+That’s where Mathys & Schneid Personal Injury Lawyers comes in.
+Our personal injury attorneys will fight for your rights and interests, handling all aspects of your pursuit of compensation while you rest and heal.

-We’re award-winning lawyers; members of our legal team have been recognized as Rising Stars by Super Lawyers and have earned a spot on America’s Top 100 Attorneys list.
+We’re award-winning lawyers; members of our legal team have been included in the list of Rising Stars by Super Lawyers and have earned a spot on America’s Top 100 Attorneys list.
 When you hire us to represent you, we’ll help with your case in the following ways: